If you don’t have a 4K HDR TV it’s hard to recommend the Apple TV 4K, because it really only adds a bit more grunt and higher-res output capabilities.

 However, if you’ve got any inclination to upgrade to a 4K HDR TV in the future – and especially if you’re entrenched in the Apple ecosystem – then the Apple TV 4K is a pretty obvious choice.

 Yes, it’s pricey, but it’s slick, works well with an iPad or iPhone (or even a pair of AirPods), and the range of content is good enough right now.
-We’d like to see more powerful games on offer, and an easier way to access 4K HDR content from a variety of content providers (however unlikely it may seem, we'd love to see Amazon in there), but on the whole we enjoyed using the new box.
+When Apple Arcade and Apple TV Plus both launch in Autumn 2019, there'll be a huge expansion of content you'll be able to sign up for, if the additional costs don't put you off.

-The Siri Remote is a real boon, offering helpful voice navigation and motion controls for basic games that children will enjoy, and the facility to connect sensors makes this a next-generation fitness machine as well.
+The Siri Remote is a real boon, offering helpful voice navigation and motion controls for basic games that children will enjoy, and the facility to connect sensors makes this an effective next-generation fitness machine as well.

 To reiterate: if you’ve not got a 4K TV, then you might as well just go for the older model of Apple TV, as the speed increases and higher capacity aren’t really offering enough.